Kometa-Team/Kometa/docs/home/guides/docker.md

   <summary>OS X/Linux</summary>
   <br />

-  Get a copy of the template to edit:
+  Get a copy of the template to edit [type this into your terminal]:
   ```
   curl -fLvo config.yml https://raw.githubusercontent.com/meisnate12/Plex-Meta-Manager/master/config/config.yml.template
   ```

-  Open it in an editor:
+  Open it in an editor [type this into your terminal]:
   ```
   nano config.yml
   ```